-Color blindness is also called
+Color blindness is also called a color vision problem.

-life.
-It makes it harder to learn and read, and you may not be able to have certain careers.
+A color vision problem can change your life.
+It may make it harder to learn and read, and you may not be able to have certain careers.
 But children and adults with color vision problems can learn to make up for their problems seeing color.

 What causes color blindness?

-can have an acquired color vision problem.
+A color vision problem isn't always inherited.
+In some cases, a person can have an acquired color vision problem.
 This can be caused by: